Docs

 Severity model

 VirtualSpace assigns one of four severity levels to every finding.
 Severity is determined by the rule that fired, modulated by the AI classifier's confidence and by environmental context.
-For example, a finding in an internet-facing binary is upgraded one level versus the same finding in an internal tool.
+For example, a finding in internet-facing code is upgraded one level versus the same finding in an internal tool.

 Critical